 Analyze your brand’s image and reputation

 The first step towards building your employer branding on social media is knowing where your company stands in the labor market and how potential employees perceive it.
 You can start by checking out how you present yourself on social media platforms, job boards, employer review sites, etc. in addition to your website careers page.

-Pay special attention to online reviews as over 40 percent of job seekers say they check out for at least a 3-star rating on employer review sites.
+Don’t forget to pay special attention to online reviews as over 40 percent of job seekers say they check out for at least a 3-star rating on employer review sites.